 Cohen got his big break in TV news when he called CNN for a job the day bullets began flying in Gulf War I. After rising through the ranks to producer at CNN’s Washington bureau, Cohen moved to Hong Kong for six months to assist the startup of CNBC Asia in 1995; he stayed and became a Hong Kong permanent resident in 2004.
 In Hong Kong, Cohen has also worked as an editor at Bloomberg News, The Hong Kong Standard and South China Morning Post, and he served as Asia regional communications manager for a US multinational.

 Cohen began covering the gambling industry in Asia for Macau Business in 2006 and is now editor at large for Inside Asian Gaming.
 His work frequently challenges accepted industry wisdom and examines issues from unique perspectives.
 He writes extensively on the post-monopoly growth of Macau, focused on non-gaming initiatives and opportunities.
 He has covered the development of integrated resorts in Singapore since the start of the bidding process.
-Cohen also follows Asia’s emerging markets such as the Philippines, Cambodia and South Korea, and potential new markets, such as Thailand.
+Cohen also follows Asia’s emerging gaming markets such as the Philippines, Cambodia and Vietnam, and potential new markets, such as Thailand and Japan.
 He presented and moderated at the Gaming Industry Executive Summit 2009 and Asia Gaming Congress 2011 n Singapore, and the Asia Gaming and Hospitality Congress 2012 in Macau.
 In addition, Cohen edited The Poker Face of Wall Street (John Wiley & Sons, 2006) and Red-Blooded Risk: The Secret History of Wall Street (John Wiley & Sons, 2011) for author Aaron Brown, a leading financial risk analyst and poker player.